What do I do if my hot water heater is leaking from the top

 What can I do if my hot water heater is leaking from top?

-If you identify a water leak from cold water valve: Try tighten the cold water shut-off valve connectors and union if it is loosened.
-If you can decide that the valve itself is damaged and leaky, you should replace it.
+If the leak is at the cold water valve: Try tightening the shut-off valve's connectors and union if they're loose.
+If the valve body itself is damaged, replace it.

 Can I repair leaks from top of the tank type water heaters?